Dorothy Lyman: Life and career

 Lyman was born on April 18, 1947, in Minneapolis, Minnesota, to Violet E. (née Brightwell) and Hector H. Lyman, who was a stockbroker.
+She was raised Protestant.

-She is Protestant.
-Jill Larson, who succeeded Lyman in the role of Opal on All My Children, and she attended Washburn High School in Minneapolis.
-She debuted on her first soap opera, A World Apart, as flower child Julie Stark in 1971.
-Several years later, Dorothy appeared as Elly Jo Jamison, an evil relation of wealthy Orin Hillyer's, (1972-1973) on The Edge of Night, and as architect Gwen Parrish Frame (1976–1980, 1989) on Another World.
+She attended Washburn High School in Minneapolis.
+She debuted in her first soap opera, A World Apart, as flower child Julie Stark in 1971.
+Several years later, Dorothy appeared as Elly Jo Jamison, an evil relation of wealthy Orin Hillyer's, (1972–1973) on The Edge of Night, and as architect Gwen Parrish Frame (1976–1980, 1989) on Another World.

 Lyman's producing and directing debut came in 1981 with A Couple White Chicks Sitting Around Talking, an off-Broadway comedy.

-Her most notable soap opera role, though, was on All My Children as Opal Sue Gardner (1981-1983), for which she received two Emmy Awards—as Outstanding Actress in a Supporting Role in a Daytime Drama Series in 1982 and for Outstanding Actress in a Daytime Drama Series in 1983.
+Her most notable soap opera role, though, was on All My Children as Opal Sue Gardner (1981–1983), for which she received two Emmy Awards—as Outstanding Actress in a Supporting Role in a Daytime Drama Series in 1982 and for Outstanding Actress in a Daytime Drama Series in 1983.
 Lyman performed characters on other soap operas including Rebecca Whitmore (1990–1991) on Generations, and Bonnie Roberts (1991–1992) on The Bold and the Beautiful.

 In 1983, Lyman became well known for her role as Naomi Harper on the sitcom Mama's Family, a role she played for the full six seasons.
 In an appearance on Vicki Lawrence's talk show Vicki!, Lyman noted that she continued to perform on All My Children concurrently with the beginning of Mama's Familys production, flying back and forth each week between New York City and Los Angeles.
 While the commute was brutal, she remembered it fondly, referring to that stage of her career as "All My Paychecks".

 Lyman's Broadway credits include portraying Jan Morrison in Dancing in the End Zone (1985).
 During this time, Lyman appeared in the Tales from the Darkside television series in the "In the Cards" episode (1985).
 She also played Ralphie's mother in Jean Shepherd's Ollie Hopnoodle's Haven of Bliss from 1988, appeared in ALF as Maura Norris in the episode "Tequila" (1988), and in Hunter as Sgt.
 Carol James Meyers in the episode "The Pit" (1989).